Detection of quantum entanglement across the event horizon: State discrimination

 At sufficiently high accelerations, acceleration-induced thermal noise amplifies the components of the covariance matrices proportional to the identity, effectively suppressing the relative contribution of the remaining entries.
 Consequently, the covariance matrices for the separable and entangled scenarios gradually become indistinguishable.
 This loss of distinguishability can be delayed to higher accelerations by increasing the squeezing parameter $s$, which counteracts the growing $\langle \hat{n} \rangle_\mathrm{U}$.

 Using the fidelity, one can compute bounds on the minimum error probability $p_\mathrm{e,min}$ in the state discrimination task.
 As an illustration, Fig.~\ref{fig:p_e,min_logplot} shows both bounds for a squeezing parameter $s = 3$.
 In the optimal configuration, the minimum error probability satisfies $p_\mathrm{e,min} \lesssim 0.22$.
 This bound can be further improved by increasing $s$.
+In the large-acceleration limit, the minimum error probability is expected to asymptotically approach $p_\mathrm{e,min} = \frac{1}{2}$.

-We have thus demonstrated that, contrary to common intuition, a uniformly accelerated observer, Rob, can in principle detect entanglement between two wave packets centered on opposite sides of an event horizon.
+We have thus demonstrated that, contrary to common intuition, a uniformly accelerated observer, Rob, can in principle discriminate between the entangled and separable preparations considered in this work, even when the corresponding wave packets are centered on opposite sides of an event horizon.
 The minimum error probability in the corresponding discrimination task depends on the spatial separation of the wave-packet centers from the horizon and the squeezing parameter~$s$.